henzk/django-productline/docs/index.rst

     “A feature is a structure that extends and modifies the structure of a given program in order to satisfy a stakeholder’s requirement, to implement and encapsulate a design decision, and to offer a configuration option”

+For better understanding, it is important to point out the difference between a django app and a feature:
+An app bundles certain functionality.
+For each project requirering this functionality, the app must be integrated.
+In the minimal case this means to add the app to your INSTALLED_APPS and to include the urlpatterns.
+Often, even additional settings or glue code is required.
+This ends up in integration effort for each project.

+A feature is an app plus the possibility to encapsulate integration code within the feature, massively reducing integration efforts.
+This is enabled by the featuremonkey statements ``introduce_`` and ``refine_`` which allow to modify programm structures outside of the feature from inside the feature.
+So a feature integrates itself by appending itself to the INSTALLED_APPS and including its urlpatterns.
+So instead of doing this for each project it is done once enabling integration automation and better modularization.

 More information about FOSD can be found here: